SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

-As mentioned earlier, some \ours configurations~(\eg Layer Normalization) have high task performance but generate empty NLEs most of the time.
-This phenomenon can be mainly observed in the results for e-SNLI and ECQA.
+\paragraph{Generation of Empty NLEs} As mentioned earlier, some \ours configurations~(\eg \emph{LayerNorm}) have high task performance but generate empty NLEs most of the time, particularly for the e-SNLI and ECQA datasets.
 One possible explanation for the discrepancy between the high task accuracy and the low NLE quality is that generating NLEs is an intrinsically more complex problem than solving the downstream tasks, where the former may require fine-tuning more significant portions of the model parameters.
 Another explanation can be found by analyzing the pre-training tasks of the PLM and observing that, in the pre-training stage, T5 was trained on the MNLI dataset~\cite{williams2018mnli}, which is composed of NLI instances without NLEs.
-The weights in T5 were pre-trained on MNLI by casting the NLI task as a sequence transduction problem, where the input is a hypothesis-premise pair, and the output is the label: when only a small subset of parameters is updated (\eg $0.02\%$ for the \textit{Layer Normalization}), the model elicits its original behavior and predicts the label with high accuracy but skips the generation of the NLE.
-Similar reasoning may be concluded for ECQA since \textsc{UnifiedQA} was pre-trained on CommonsenseQA/CQA~\citep{talmor-etal-2019-commonsenseqa}, which is composed of samples with only the answer for the multiple-choice question.
+The T5 weights were then pre-trained on MNLI by casting the NLI task as a sequence transduction problem, where the input is a hypothesis-premise pair, and the output is the label.
+When only a small subset of parameters is updated (\eg, \emph{LayerNorm}($0.02\%$)), the model elicits its original behavior and predicts the label without generating the NLE.
+Similar reasoning may be concluded for ECQA since \textsc{UnifiedQA} was pre-trained on CommonsenseQA~\citep{talmor-etal-2019-commonsenseqa}, which is composed of samples with only the answer for the multiple-choice question.